avble/py-demo-blog/readme.md

 Beside the obvious benefits of using the above web framework, there are also disadvantages.
 They are included but not all
-+ These frameworks implement a bunch of the features that is trivial to the target web-application.
++ These frameworks implement a bunch of the features and many of them are trivial to the target web-application.
 Consequently, their code-base is quite big that would cause difficulty in maintaining the application.
 + Each framework has their own limitation as well as its issues.
 Resolve these limitations and its issue